Michigan Tech Board of Trustees Authorizes Design of New Student Apartments

 October 7, 2008—

-At its regular meeting today, Michigan Technological University's Board of Control authorized planning and design work for new apartment-style housing for students on the Michigan Tech campus.
+At its regular meeting today, Michigan Technological University's Board of Trustees authorized planning and design work for new apartment-style housing for students on the Michigan Tech campus.
 The $16.5 million construction will add 192 beds.

 The new apartments will be built behind West McNair Hall.
 The University's goal is to complete construction by fall 2010.

 Michigan Tech needs additional on-campus housing because enrollment continues to grow, said Les Cook, vice president for student affairs.
 Already this year, the University is expecting 236 more students than it had in fall 2007

 "The University anticipates continued growth, so we must act now to prepare for future housing needs," Cook said.

 At Michigan Tech, as nationally, there is a trend toward students preferring to live on campus.
 Those students seek quality accommodations with apartment-style amenities, he explained.
 Newly constructed on-campus housing also will include state-of-the-art safety features.